 1 Cup Warm Water

-Mix with your hands so you can feel when it is all mixed and ready to play.
+Mix the cornstarch and water together with your hands so you can feel when it is all mixed and ready to play.
 Again it will become solid under pressure, then liquefy when pressure is removed.
 It helps if you can have a helper ready to add a little water or cornstarch if you feel it needs it.

-My little dragons played with this for over an hour and the oobleck was still going strong.
+My little guys played with this for over an hour and the oobleck was still going strong.
 They really love this stuff.
 It is fascinating.
 Try slapping it, and it stays solid!

 NOTE: Never put these recipes down the drain or you will get a BIG bill from the plumber.